 Combined, the seminar theatres will give delegates the opportunity to pick up best practice tips and valuable advice from a variety of speakers, representing a cross section of the engineering and manufacturing sector.

-MACH, the manufacturing technologies exhibition that runs alongside the Drives and Controls show, is set to be significantly larger than the 2010 event.
-The Manufacturing Technologies Association, which organises MACH, reports that it has already filled the NEC’s Hall 5 and that bookings for Hall 4 are coming in “thick and fast”.
+MACH, the manufacturing technologies exhibition that runs alongside the Drives & Controls show, is set to be significantly larger than it was in 2010.
+The Manufacturing Technologies Association, which organises MACH, reports that it has already filled the NEC’s Hall 5 and that bookings for Hall 4 are coming in “thick and fast.”
 For the first time this year, there will be a direct link between the Drives and MACH shows.

 Details on how to register for the April shows can be found below.